northsack/F24_Team2_FormulaSAE/Reports/Experimental Analysis.md

 - Verification that the motor operates when supplied with available power.
 - Assessment of motor speed and response under limited current conditions.
-- Validation of sensor outputs (temperature, RPM, throttle) for reliability.
+- Validation of sensor outputs (temperature, torque, throttle) for reliability.
 - Identification of any abnormalities or inefficiencies in motor operation.

 These tests serve as a foundational baseline, allowing for future comparison once a full-power battery is available.